 A powerful and poignant drama about two sisters trying to reconnect after years of separation brought on by the rise of the Nazis.

-Shortly before World War II, Rose Weiss and her father escaped Poland for America, but were forced to leave Rose’s sister Lusia and her mother behind.
-When the two sisters reunite in New York City many years later, Rose is confronted by an older sister who, having survived the horrors of war overseas, now seems nothing more than a stranger.
-And Lusia—haunted by vivid memories of her past—struggles to connect with a family she’s never known and to believe in the potential of life in a new land.
-A SHAYNA MAIDEL explores family, faith, and forgiveness in the pursuit of a better future.
+In New York City in 1946, a daughter and her father, Rose and Mordechai Weiss, have adapted to life as new Americans after escaping Poland before World War II.
+In their escape, they were forced to leave behind Rose’s sister Lusia and her mother.
+When Rose and Lusia are reunited, Rose tries to engage with an older sister who, having survived the horrors of war overseas, now seems a stranger.
+And Lusia—haunted by vivid memories of her past—struggles to connect with a family she barely knows.
+A Shayna Maidel explores family, faith, and forgiveness inthe pursuit of a better future.

 Written in 1984, A SHAYNA MAIDEL was widely produced by America’s leading regional theaters and became a long-running success Off Broadway from 1987 to 1989.
-The New York Times called the play “a tribute to the sustaining power of family and to man’s indomitability,” the Hartford Journal Inquirer hailed it as “an emotional powerhouse of almost overwhelming proportions,” and the Atlanta Constitution raved that “anyone who sees it will not soon forget it.”
+The New York Times called the play “a tribute to the sustaining power of family,” the Hartford Journal Inquirer hailed it as “an emotional powerhouse,” and the Atlanta Constitution raved that “anyone who sees it will not soon forget it.”
 The Chicago Reader underscored the play’s fit with TimeLine’s mission, describing it in a 2002 review as “history as intimate as a snapshot.”